About the Psychology Research Insititute

 - Identifying and developing early intervention

-- Early predictors of developmental outcomes, attachment, atypical development (specifically Autism), health interventions in schools, learning and educational achievement.
+- Early predictors of developmental outcomes, attachment, developmental differences (Specifically Autism), health interventions in schools, learning and educational achievement.

 Health and Ageing